mb1986/rm-hacks/README.md

 - Staedtler pencil eraser support (hopefully).
 - Taller area for the writing tool/eraser switch gesture.
 - Better placement of the back button on hacks configuration views.
+- Fewer stroke sizes for the eraser compared to other tools, and fixed eraser stroke sizes panel overflow.

 ### Version 0.0.5